 And then, just like me not minding Paul calling me the Little Goat, he didn’t mind wearing the sport coat.
 He didn’t mind at all.

 We should have been exhausted, in our pajamas, drowsing in front of the TV.
-In a single day we have visited the Uffizi Art Gallery, climbed the Duomo’s dome and its bell tower, and now we were on the way to a Three Tenors concert.
-We sped through the streets where the owners were pulling down plastic curtains to protect the diners from the wind.
+In a single day we have visited the Uffizi Art Gallery, climbed the Duomo’s dome and bell tower, and now we were on the way to a Three Tenors concert.
+We sped through the streets where the owners of restaurants were pulling down plastic curtains to protect the diners from the wind.
 We were late for the performance.
-The owner of the restaurant at the bottom of our building offered to put our dinners in a warmer for us to eat later, but instead we jumped up from our table, grabbed hands and shouted, “We’ll see you for dessert, Ciao!”
+The proprietor at the bottom of our building offered to put our dinners in a warmer for us to eat later, but instead we jumped up from our table, grabbed hands and shouted, “We’ll see you for dessert, Ciao!”

 When you start shouting the language of the place you are visiting, you’ve made it.
 Florence was ours.